 – Please drive safely to and from the campout.
 Be responsible and plan ahead; make sure you have a designated driver for the trip home.
 Keep in mind there will be large numbers of patrons arriving and leaving the festival at once which is why it is even more important each and every designated driver do their due diligence.

 – The fences and barricades up around the event serve a purpose so please don’t be a dick and climb over them.

 – Respect the swimming rules

 – For your safety please always stay within the festival boundaries, familiarise yourself with the festival map grid reference of your campsite, the location of the first aid tent and the emergency assembly areas.

-– Please notify our camp rangers if you see something you think is unsafe or might need attention.
+– Please notify our Wild Rangers if you see something you think is unsafe or might need attention.

 – Avoid driving if you are feeling tired.

 Any doubts, please re-read the above or contact us: firstname.lastname@example.org.

 The drive will take you about 3 hours from Perth – please plan accordingly and drive safely!

 Once you purchase your ticket, you will be sent all the venue details in a link.